 Unfortunately, the foil-bottomed fancies of my childhood could not last forever.
 As the Sunday morning matches gave way to Saturday night parties, I lost one passion and gained another.
 My teammates became employees and I a student, winging my way south on a cloud of youthful excitement.
 Here the pies were filled with fish, their heads often leering up out of the pastry to catch a glimpse of me.
 More often than not, I’m sure they saw a pint of cider.

-Although I may never tire of post-surf pasties eaten on the sun-soaked cliffs above an empty beach, one cannot stay shackled to the certainties of student-hood forever.
-And so, too impatient for a mid-life crisis, I decided on having a quartered one and flew incessantly across the Earth, often fearing I left too much behind, always reassured by the promise of something new.
-Mezcal, Tamales and a breakup was followed by Bintang, Nasi Goreng, and an earthquake.
+Although I may never tire of post-surf pasties eaten on the cliffs above an empty beach, one cannot stay shackled to the certainties of student-hood forever.
+And so, too impatient for a mid-life crisis, I decided on having a quartered one and flew incessantly across the Earth.
+Mezcal, Tamales and a breakup were followed by Bintang, Nasi Goreng, and an earthquake.
 Eventually I found myself living amongst the dusty streets of Northern Spain, where my only companions were Vermouth and the ever-present sun.
 Through it all I found - with a feeling of mournful pride - that there was an inexplicable dearth of pies outside our little isle.

-Once back within its sheltered shores I finally set about constructing my own, drawn from a maze of personal histories.
-The topping; blistered pumpkin seeds that sun themselves like the Castilian cobblestones I spent months getting lost on.
-The hard shell; salty like the Cornish air.
-But it is the filling, earthy beetroot that rubs shoulders with long-wilted spinach and softened onions, that takes me back to that place I miss the most, where my mother would finally place her offering on the garden table and my family and I would greet our food as an old friend.
+Once back within its sheltered shores I finally began my portrait.
+The topping: blistered pumpkin seeds that sun themselves like the Castilian cobblestones I spent months getting lost on.
+The hard shell: salty like the Cornish air.
+But it is the filling, earthy beetroot, wilted spinach and softened onions, that takes me back to that place I miss the most.
+Where my mother would place her offering on the garden table and all five of us would sit together, as one.